 Eliminate Thermal Bridges

 Heat flows out of a building by the easiest available path – the path of least resistance.
 It will pass very quickly through an element that has a higher thermal conductivity than the surrounding material, forming what is known as a thermal bridge.
-Thermal bridges can significantly increase heat loss, which can create areas in or on the walls that are cooler than their surroundings.
-In a worst-case scenario, when warm, moist air condenses on a cooler surface; moisture and mold problems can result.
-In a Passive House, there are few or no thermal bridges, which mean negligible heat loss through this detail.
-It is critical for the Passive House designer and builder to reduce or eliminate thermal bridges by limiting penetrations and by using heat transfer-resistant materials.
-Analysis of thermal bridge free details occurs during the design phase through resource library and analytical tools such as THERM.
-Thermographic imaging can be used to determine how effective efforts to eliminate thermal bridges have been.
+Thermal bridges can significantly increase heat loss, which can create areas in or on the walls that are cooler than their surroundings (cold spots).
+When warm, moist air condenses on a cooler surface, moisture and mold problems can easily arise.
+In a Passive House, there are few or no thermal bridges, which means negligible heat loss and a less moldy and therefore healthy environment.
+Passive House designers and builders reduce or eliminate thermal bridges by limiting penetrations, and by using heat transfer-resistant materials.
+Thermal bridge details are analyzed during the design phase through thermographic imaging (as shown above), and can be used to determine the effectiveness of eliminating thermal bridges.

 Perhaps the most common misconception regarding Passive Houses concerns airflow.
-“A house needs to breathe”, builders might say disapprovingly, when first presented with the idea of building very tight homes.
-A Passive House does breath – exceptionally well.
+“A house needs to breathe,” builders might say disapprovingly.
+A Passive House does breath, and exceptionally well in fact!
 Rather than breathing unknown volumes of air through uncontrolled leaks, Passive Houses breathe controlled volumes of air by mechanical ventilation that acts as the “lung” of the building.
-Through the use of an energy recovery ventilator (ERV) or heat recovery ventilator (HRV) in cold, dry climates, the Passive House constantly sips fresh outside air and quietly exhausts stale inside air back outside the house.
+Through the use of an energy recovery ventilator (ERV) or heat recovery ventilator (HRV) in cold, dry climates, the Passive House constantly seeps fresh outside air, and quietly exhausts stale inside air back outside the house.
 All this is done with very little energy loss and creates an exceptionally healthy indoor air quality.
-The ERV constantly exhausts odors and moisture from the kitchens and bathrooms at a very controlled rate, while at the same time the ERV brings in fresh outside air and delivers it in an extremely quite way to the bedrooms, living rooms and dining rooms of the Passive House.
-The ERV runs 24 hours a day – 7days a week, but it does so in an extremely energy efficient way by moving small volumes of air at all times and exchanging energy while allowing for air flow.
-It is important to note that the exhaust air from the bathrooms and kitchens is not mixed with the incoming air supplied to the bedrooms and other living areas.
+The ERV constantly exhausts odors and moisture from the kitchens and bathrooms at a very controlled rate, while the ERV simultaneously brings in fresh outside air and delivers it to the various rooms.
+The ERV runs 24 hours a day – 7 days a week, but it is still extremely energy efficient by moving small volumes of air at all times, and exchanging energy while allowing for air flow.
+It is important to note that the exhaust air from the bathrooms and kitchens are not mixed with the incoming air supplied to the bedrooms and other living areas.
 The two streams of air pass each other, exchange energy, but do not touch or mix, making the Passive House one of the healthiest building standards in the world.

-Not only must designers of Passive Houses minimize energy loss, they must also carefully manage energy gains.
-The first step in designing a Passive House is to consider how the orientation of the building – and its various parts – will affect its energy losses and gains.
-There are many issues to be considered.
-Where the window should be positioned to allow for maximum sunlight when sunlight is wanted and minimal heat gain when heat gain is not wanted The more direct natural lighting there is, the less energy will be needed to provide light.
-Designers can enhance occupants’ enjoyment of available sunlight by orienting bedrooms and living rooms to the south, and putting utility rooms and closets where sunlight is not needed, to the north.
+Passive Houses designers must minimize energy loss, while also carefully managing energy gains.
+This is why the first step in designing a Passive House is to consider how the orientation of the building will affect its energy losses and gains.
+Windows should be positioned to allow for maximum sunlight when sunlight is wanted, and minimal heat gain when heat gain is not wanted.
+The more direct natural lighting there is, the less energy will be needed to provide light.
+To increase the building’s enjoyment and efficiency, designers can orient bedrooms and living rooms to the south, and put utility rooms and closets where sunlight is not needed – to the north.
 However, it is not always possible to site a house in this ideal way.
-There may be buildings, trees, or landforms that cast shadows during short winter days, blocking out much of the low sunlight.
-The designer may also need to accommodate the homeowners’ demand for a certain view – a view that would not be available in an ideal orientation.
-Windows are designed, oriented, and installed to take advantage of the passive-solar energy that can be gained through them.
-But the goal is not simply to allow for as much solar gain as possible.
+There may be buildings, trees, or landscapes that cast shadows during short winter days, blocking out much of the low sunlight.
+The designer may also need to accommodate the homeowners’ demand for a certain view that may not be view-able for an ideal orientation.
+Although, windows are designed, oriented, and installed to take advantage of the passive-solar energy that can be gained through them, the goal is not to simply allow for as much solar gain as possible.
 Some early super-insulated buildings suffered from overheating because not enough consideration was given to the amount of solar gain that the house would experience.
-The designer of the Passive House will balance and match solar gain within the home’s overall conditioning needs – and within the window budget.
+The designer of the Passive House should balance and match solar gain within the home’s overall conditioning needs, and within the window budget.

-In the Northern Hemisphere, in climates dominated by heating loads, windows on the north allow for no direct solar gain, while those on the south allow for a great deal of it.
-In summertime, and in primarily cooling climates, it is very important to prevent solar heat gain.
+In the Northern hemisphere, windows facing north allow for no direct solar gain, while those on the south allow for a great deal of it.
+In summertime, and in primarily cooler climates, it is very important to prevent solar heat gain.
 This can be accomplished by shading the windows.
-Roof eaves of the proper length can effectively shade south-facing windows when the sun is higher in the sky during summer.
-All while still allowing for maximum solar gain in the winter when the sun is lower in the sky and the days are colder.
+Roof eaves of the proper length can effectively shade south-facing windows when the sun is higher in the sky during summer, while still allowing for maximum solar gain in the winter when the sun is lower in the sky and the days are colder.
 Deciduous trees or vines on a trellis can also block out sunlight in the summer and admit it in the winter.
-In climates that have significant air conditioning needs the designer will limit un-shaded east and west-facing windows, and specify only windows that have low solar gain, low e-coatings.
+In climates that have significant air conditioning needs, the designer will limit un-shaded east and west facing windows, and specify windows that have low solar gain, and low e-coatings.
 During the morning and late afternoon, low angled sunlight can generate a great deal of heat in such windows.

 Another, perhaps less obvious source of heat gain is internal.
 Given the exceptionally low levels of heat loss in a Passive House, heat from internal sources can make quite a difference.
 Household appliances, electronic equipment, artificial lighting, candles, and people – all can have a significant effect on the heat gain in a Passive House.
 Passive House designers play an active role in what appliances and lighting systems are selected and they must take into account the heat gain from those sources when they calculate overall internal heat gain.

 There are many elements of Passive House design that need to be integrated with one another.
 These include wall thickness, R-or U-values, thermal bridges, air tightness, ventilation sizing, windows, solar orientation, climate, and energy gains and losses.
 The PHPP is a powerful and accurate energy-modeling tool that helps a designer to integrate each of these elements into the design, so that the final design will meet the Passive House standard.
 The PHPP starts with the whole building as one zone of energy calculation.
-The designer inputs all of the basic characteristics of the house – orientation, size, and location of windows, insulation levels, and so on.
-The PHPP can even be used to model such advanced features as solar water heating for combined space and water heating, or the contributions of natural ventilation for nighttime cooling.
+The designer inputs all of the basic characteristics of the house – orientation, size and location of windows, insulation levels, and so on.
+The PHPP can even be used to model such advanced features as solar water heating for combined space and water heating, or the contributions of natural ventilation for night time cooling.
 The PHPP then computes the energy balance of the design.
-If needed, the designer can change one or more elements – like the size or location of a window, for example – within the PHPP and model the effect of those changes on the overall energy balance.
-Experienced Passive House designers often work with their drawing programs and their PHPP both operating at the same time.
+If needed, the designer can change one or more elements – like the size or location of a window.
+Experienced Passive House designers often work with drawing programs and PHPP software simultaneously.

 The developers of the Passive House concept mastered the integration of all these developments into a functional system to create a highly energy-efficient building.
 This concept can reduce heating energy consumption as much as 90% or more.

-The number of inhabited Passive Houses in Europe today approaches the tens of thousands.
-They are not limited to homes.
-Schools, office buildings, health facilities and large-scale housing projects have also been built to the Passive House Standard.
-This number, and the variety of designs, proves that the Passive Houses are not exotic research projects, but completely normal homes.
+The number of inhabited Passive Houses in Europe today is in the tens of thousands, and popularity in America continues to grow.
+These buildings are not limited to homes.
+Schools, office buildings, health facilities, and large-scale housing projects have also been built to the Passive House Standard.
+These numbers, and the variety of designs, proves that the Passive Houses are not exotic research projects, but completely normal homes.
 Passive Homes are not full of complicated technology, but instead feature intuitive and simple devices, devices that any occupant can easily manage.